GPU-Direct SQL

 Operations

-Distance between GPU and NVME-SSD
+Distance between GPU and NVME

 On selection of server hardware and installation of GPU and NVME-SSD, hardware configuration needs to pay attention to the distance between devices, to pull out maximum performance of the device.